Lumisumu/tilhi-yt-dlp-gui/README.md

 ## User installation

-Download the zip from Releases and extract it into folder of your choice.
+Download the project and either run it locally or compile it.
+Sections with instructions are below.

 Download yt-dlp.exe: https://github.com/yt-dlp/yt-dlp/releases

 Download ffmpeg: https://github.com/yt-dlp/FFmpeg-Builds/releases

 Extract ffmpeg folder.
-Move both yt-dlp.exe and ffmpeg.exe to the same folder where tilhi.exe is.
+Move both ffmpeg.exe, ffprobe.exe and yt-dlp.exe to the same folder where tilhi.exe is.

 Launch program by double clicking Tilhi.